Pranathi-Reddy-19/Pranathi-Reddy-19/README.md

 ### 🚀 Projects

 📅 **Calendar AI Assistant**
-- Integrated LLM with calendar for natural language scheduling
+- Optimized and deployed an on-device LLM for mobile QA using llama.cpp and quantization to enable efficient, offline natural language processing via Termux.

+📊 **Easy Business Interface**
+- An AI-powered system that transforms natural language queries into automated SQL and interactive BI dashboards, making data-driven insights accessible to non-technical users.

+🛠 **AI Public Maintainence System**
+- Designed an AI-driven platform for universities and gated communities to automate maintenance requests and technician dispatch.

+🧠 **Context-IQ**
+- AI platform that connects scattered workplace conversations and data, understands their meaning, and helps teams make smarter, more informed decisions.

 💎 **Jewelry Design Generation using GANs**
 - Generated creative jewelry designs using Generative Adversarial Networks

-🛠 **AI Public Maintainence System**
-- Designed an AI-driven platform for universities and gated communities to automate maintenance requests and technician dispatch.

 🎵 **Melody Mind**
 - Created an AI-powered music player with mood detection, voice commands, and smart song recommendations.
 ---

 ### 🎓 Education

-B.Tech Computer Science (2023 – May 2027)
+B.Tech Computer Science (September 2023 – May 2027)
 📊 GPA: 8.56

-Intermediate (Completed June 2023)
+Intermediate (April 2021 - June 2023)
 📊 GPA: 9.5

 ---